Bonus stories starring couples from series in the Susan Scott Shelley universe

 "Everything looks amazing."
 His deep voice, hushed against the dark night, reminded her of the night before the store's grand opening, when they'd stood in the very same spot and he'd spoken the very same words.

 "From where I'm standing too."
+Repeating the words she'd echoed back then, Ashley smiled.
 He'd given her the bakery, a second shot at her dream.
 But more than that, a love and a partnership deeper and stronger than anything she'd ever known.
 She tucked her hand into the crook of Xavier's arm and leaned against him as they walked to his truck.

 No matter what happened at the judging, even if she walked into the bakery in the morning and found twenty-four gingerbread creations in various states of disarray, she'd do her best to bring happiness to the kids, the way her mom always had.